greymatter-io/gitops-examples/README.md

-# Grey Matter Produce Aisle
+# Grey Matter Gitops Examples

 An example for a dev-team GitOps repository usng CUE :rocket: